 There are lots of lovely walks around Barlow and Hackney House Café is an excellent choice for home baked pies and sweet treats.

 Stretton Hall Farm Shop is located in between Clay Cross and Ashover.
 They serve excellent quality barista style coffee and have a wonderful cake counter.
 Plenty of free parking.
 If you’re looking for a walk suggestion, here’s one from Kenning Park in Clay Cross.
-Read more about my favourite farm shops here.

 Best places for coffee and a walk in the Derbyshire Dales

 Jolly’s is a vintage Citroen van parked up at Curbar most weekends serving the most delicious homemade cakes and freshly ground coffee.
 Check their socials for opening details.

 Padley Gorge is a beautifully valley and popular walking spot.
 The Grindleford Station Café is a great choice for refueling.
 Don’t expect fancy barista coffees but the epic chip butty will more than make up for that!
 If you fancy something more upmarket, head to The Maynard for a cosy bar and beautiful gardens.

 Hassop Station Café on the Monsal Trail is an excellent place to either start a walk or for a pit-stop.
 There’s a large pay and display car park and overflow field.
 If you’re just using the café there is a small amount of free parking (head to the right as you enter and look out for the bollard that shows where the free parking starts.
 It’s short stay only and strictly for customers of the café).
 There’s lots of seating outside, including under cover and ceiling heaters.
 No bookings taken – just walk in.

 There are some beautiful walks around the picturesque, historic village of Eyam and several good choices for refreshments.
 The Village Green Café is an excellent choice for great coffee and delicious home baked cakes.
 You can also re-fuel at The Nook (opposite The Coolstone in the courtyard behind Eyam Hall).
 You can also enjoy a good coffee from The Coolstone – read my review of The Coolstone Eyam here.

 Lea Gardens is a fabulous place to re-fuel after a walk.
 You can use the tea rooms without paying admission to the gardens themselves, although they are certainly worth a visit.
 Read my full review here.
 Both the coffee and cakes are excellent and the breakfast and lunch menus look very appealing.
 If you’re lucky you’ll get a seat overlooking the stunning gardens.